jwnicholas99/DIYSqueezeNet/ESP32_Demo_Classifier/README.md

 - With the TTGO T-Camera ESP32 module, the OLED display driver seems to have I2C issues.
 I addressed this for now by repeatedly re-instantiating the connection.
 There are corresponding error messages in serial output, but functionality is fine.

-- Accuracy for this model is ~70%.
-We suspect this is from greyscale preprocessing — Even for a huaman, a greyscale glacier and greyscale mountain are difficult to distinguish.
+- Accuracy seems to cap out at ~70%.
+We suspect this is partly due to greyscale preprocessing — Even for a huaman, a greyscale glacier and greyscale mountain are difficult to distinguish.
 ![training](assets/training_screenshot.png)

 ## License / Credit